Mnesarchaea fusca

 Mnesarchaea fusca is a species of primitive moths in the family Mnesarchaeidae.
 This species was first described by Alfred Philpott in 1922, and is endemic to New Zealand.
 The larvae of the species is bright green when young but turns a brownish green when mature.
 Adults of this species are small and dark brown with patches of reddish yellow on its forewings.
 This species is found in Nelson and Marlborough Sounds.
 It inhabits poorly lit forest ravines and gullies or areas near shaded waterways.
-Adults are on the wing between December to February.
+Adults are on the wing between December and February.

 Taxonomy

 This species was first described by Alfred Philpott in 1922 and named Mnesarchaea fusca.
 The holotype specimen, collected by Philpott at Gouland Downs in what is now known as the Kahurangi National Park in February, is held at the New Zealand Arthropod Collection.

 Description

 The larva of this species can reach a length of 6 mm and is bright green when young, turning a brownish-green when mature.

 Philpott originally described this species as follows: